niko844/DiscordBot/README.md

 Features 👉
 Commands -!mute
          -!umute
-         -Change someone's nickname to what you want
+         -Always change someone's nickname to what you want, even when they try to change it.